 On 19 December 2019, KCC entered into an agreement with Gécamines, Katanga's 25 per cent. joint venture partner in KCC, to acquire from Gécamines a comprehensive land package covering areas adjacent to KCC's existing mining concessions for U.S.\$250 million.
 The land includes multiple blocks for construction of a new long-term tailings facility and the possible exploitation of additional resources that will enhance KCC's ability to more efficiently operate its mines, facilities and other key infrastructure requirements.
-In August 2020, a prepayment of U.S.\$150 million is expected to be made, with the balance to be paid as title transfer to the various parcels of land has occurred.
+In August 2020, a prepayment of U.S.\$150 million was made, with the balance to be paid as title transfer to the various parcels of land has occurred.
+If the closing conditions as prescribed in the agreement are not fulfilled, Glencore has the right to accrue interest on the prepaid amount, terminate the agreement and, if funds are not returned, offset against future amounts owing to Gécamines.